Migrate to Application-Based Policy Using Policy Optimizer

 - Set realistic goals.
 Think about what you want the end result to look like.
 When you reach the goal, run the BPA again to confirm that you reached the goal, and then reevaluate whether you can go farther and make your network even safer.
 With Policy Optimizer, you don’t sacrifice availability for security, you just improve security.

 Professional Services has a wealth of migration experience.
-You can engage Professional Services’ expertise to help you move a configuration from your legacy devices to Palo Alto Networks next-generation firewalls.
+You can engage the Professional Services team to help you move a configuration from your legacy appliances to Palo Alto Networks next-generation firewalls and Panorama appliances.